 line

 Connects data points with a line.
-A line draws through a set of points, so it is most often paired with select() to trace a layout produced by another chart.
+A line draws through a set of points, so it is most often paired with selectAll() to trace a layout produced by another chart. selectAll hands line an array of refs, and the line reads placed geometry off them.

 python

-from gofish import Layer, chart, scatter, blank, select, line
+from gofish import layer, chart, scatter, blank, selectAll, line

 chart(catch_locations)